bhanukidambi/Capstone-project-part-1/README.md

 # Capstone-project
-Part 1 of Capstone project
+Part 1 and 2 of Capstone project